hyperledger/aries-rfcs/features/0445-rich-schema-mapping/README.md

 mapping object may need to be defined.

 ### Properties
-Mapping properties follow the generic template defined in [Rich Schema Common](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0420-rich-schemas-common#how-rich-schema-objects-are-stored-in-the-data-registry).
+Mapping's properties follow the generic template defined in [Rich Schema Common](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0420-rich-schemas-common#how-rich-schema-objects-are-stored-in-the-data-registry).

 Mapping's `content` field is a JSON-LD-serialized string with the following fields: